martinohanlon/pydata-ams-24/README.md

 # Pydata Amsterdam 2024

-Code examples from the *GenAI Beyond Chat with RAG, Knowledge Graphs and Python* talk at Pydata Amsterdam 2024.
+Slides and code examples from the [GenAI Beyond Chat with RAG, Knowledge Graphs and Python talk](https://amsterdam2024.pydata.org/cfp/talk/F9AWKJ/) at Pydata Amsterdam 2024.

 ## Database